Wolfie3D/alx-system_engineering-devops/0x00-shell_basics/README.md

-the file 7-movethatfile moves the file betty from /tmp/ to /tmp/my_first_directory the file 8-firstdelete Delete the file betty the file 9-firstdirdeletion deletes the directory my_first_directory that is in the /tmp directory.
+the file 7-movethatfile moves the file betty from /tmp/ to /tmp/my_first_directory the file 8-firstdelete Delete the file betty the file 9-firstdirdeletion deletes the directory my_first_directory that is in the /tmp directory. the file 10-back changes the working directory to the previous one